TOP 5 Best trips you can take from Bali

 Three small islands just southeast of Bali, well known for their sandy beaches and spectacular landscapes.
-If you've only got a few days, spend all on Nusa Penida.
-If you've got a week, visit also Nusa Lembongan for better hotels and rest.
+If you’ve only got a few days, spend all on Nusa Penida.
+If you’ve got a week, also visit Nusa Lembongan for better hotels and rest.
 Nusa Penida is also the largest of all three.
 If you’re looking for stunning sea views, visit Broken Beach, Angel’s Billabong, Crystal Bay, or the famous sky-high viewpoint above Kelingking Beach.
 Can’t resist those turquoise waters?
 Take your underwater experiences to the next level by diving through an underwater temple at Temple Point.

 2. Gili islands

 The Gili Islands are also made up of 3 islands: Gili Trawangan, Gili Meno, and Gili Air.
 They are well known for their breathtaking beaches, turquoise waters, and beautiful sunsets.
-The Gilis are an ideal place to go if you’re on a mission to escape Bali’s crowds for the weekend.
+The Gilis are ideal places to go if you’re on a mission to escape Bali’s crowds for the weekend.
 There are no cars on the island, only electric scooters and bicycles can be used for transportation.
-And please don't use those tired donkeys and horses.
+And please don’t use those tired donkeys and horses.